j-wyllie/DBMS/doc/design_decisions.md

 ###Setters & Getters
 * If a setter/getter performs no additional functionality above simply adjusting or retrieving a class property then it does not require testing as this provides no real benefits.

+## Constants
+### Enums
+Enums have been used for any constants throughout the program such as the organs, blood-types and the attributes of a donor.
+This will prevent any errors that could occur from repeating definitions across multiple files.